scourgethetracker/scourgethetracker.github.io/docs/_posts/2025-08-06-Gmail-Backup-to-Google-Drive.md

 };
 ```

-The folder structure I settled on creates a hierarchical organization that makes both browsing and automated processing efficient:
+The folder structure creates a hierarchical organization that's both human-browsable and machine-processable:

 ```
 Gmail Backup/